Luisapermor/Data_Analyst_Test_MariaPeralta/README.md

 2. Open `github_api_colab_MariaPeralta.ipynb` in Google Colab.
 3. Add your GitHub personal access token in the setup cell.
 4. Run each section to test endpoints and review data output.

 ---

-## Troubleshooting Highlights

-- **401 Unauthorized**: Ensure your token is active and passed correctly in headers.
-- **Rate Limits**: Implemented a pause-and-retry logic if the request limit is reached.
-- **Pagination**: Handled using the `Link` header and iterative fetching.

-More details are in `/Content/error_handling_notes.md`.

----